-Class F compartments were originally envisioned to replace Class B compartments but are now considered by some to enhance fire protection when used in Class C, D, or E compartments.
-For example, if a shipment is deemed unsuitable for a Class E compartment due to flammability, a special Class F compartment might be deemed appropriate for transport if located inside a Class E compartment due to special fire containment capabilities of the Class F compartment.
+Class F compartments were originally envisioned to replace Class B compartments, but are now considered by some as an means to enhance fire protection when used in Class C, D, or E compartments.
+For example, if a shipments is deemed not suitable for a Class E compartment due to flammability, a special Class F compartment might be deemed appropriate for transport if located inside a Class E compartment due to special fire containment capabilities of the Class F compartment.
 Some examples are fire containment covers, fire resistant containers, and main deck (Class E) fire suppression systems.